Algonquin Park Wild Bird Cam - Live Stream!

 Watch the Live Stream!

 Tune in day or night to see what is active around the Algonquin Park Visitor Centre.
 During daylight hours the camera will alternate between popular views every minute.
-During the night watch as you might just catch a glimpse of an owl, flying squirrel, or other surprise.
+During the night watch as you might just catch a glimpse of a fox, owl, or other surprise.

 Adjust the settings below to stream high definition (HD 1080p) video and view in full screen.
 No audio is available with this live stream.
 The Algonquin Park Wild Bird Cam is brought to you by The Friends of Algonquin Park.